nsayer/Orthrus/README.md

 SWD over the JTAG connector.
 Again, setting the security bit after flashing is recommended for production use.

+There is also a single .java file.
+This is a standalone tool that will decrypt an Orthrus volume given two card image files.
+It's both a correctness proof for the firmware and a hardware failure recovery tool.

+V2
+--

 The V2 directory contains the old LUFA based code for the ATXMega32u4 hardware.
 The old README content for that is here: